 About the Rebate Program

-The Green Venture NATURhoods residential rebate program provides several incentives, including a rebate from Green Venture, for Hamilton residents to install approved green infrastructure projects on their own or by hiring a contractor.
+The Green Venture residential rebate program provides several incentives, including a rebate from Green Venture, for Hamilton residents to install approved green infrastructure projects on their own or by hiring a contractor.

 A limited number of projects will be funded in 2024 (up to $500 per household).
 Projects are selected if they meet program requirements and will be assessed on the expected impact to stormwater management, as well as integration of design workshop elements demonstrated in applications and home consultations.